 PROJECT & SCIENCE NEWS - NOTICIAS DEL PROYECTO Y DE LA CIENCIA

-Preparations are ongoing for the Rubin Community Workshop, to be held in Tucson, AZ on July 28 - August 1.
-Everyone who applied for a talk or poster should now have received an email with their session assignment and a link to presenter information.
-Late poster applications are still being accepted.
-Follow the latest updates on the Rubin Community Workshop meeting website.
+Preparations are ongoing for the upcoming Rubin Community Workshop, in Tucson, AZ, July 28 - August 1.
+Get the latest information and details on the Rubin Community Workshop meeting website.

-Commissioning and calibration work continue on Cerro Pachón as the southern hemisphere winter approaches.
-Follow the latest technical developments on community.lsst.org in the News category with the commissioning-updates tag, and on the LSST-DA Slack workspace in the #commissioning-updates channel.
-Highlights are also regularly posted on Rubin social media accounts.
+Recent technical updates from the Commissioning team are available on community.lsst.org in the News category with the commissioning-updates tag, and on the LSST-DA Slack workspace in the #commissioning-updates channel.
+Highlights are also posted on Rubin social media accounts.

 PERSONNEL ANNOUNCEMENTS & OPPORTUNITIES: